Key Parish Council Documents

 - procedures for public participation.

-The Standing Orders for Weston on the Green Parish Council can be found here - they are due to be reviewed.
+The Standing Orders for Weston on the Green Parish Council can be found here.
+They were approved at the 6th March 2019 Parish Council meeting.

 Powers of the Parish Council